 You may need to modify the default project directory.
 From your control panel, navigate to the Options section, and choose Directories.
-You will find a list of useful directories.
+You will find a list of user directories.
 Now you can change the projects directory to something convenient for you.
 The software will create all your new projects in the directory.
 Additionally, the Eagle project navigator will use this directory as a reference throughout the exercise.
-For more comprehensive use, you can modify the other directories also.
+For more extensive use, you can modify the other directories also.

 Step 1: Drawing a Schematic

 Make a new project from the control panel.
 In the File section, select New and then Project.
 You can rename your project as you wish.

 To save your project, go to the File section and click on the Save as a button.